Bronson, Michigan

-The city is located within Bronson Township, though it is administratively autonomous.

 History

 A post office was established here under the name of Bronson's Prairie in 1830, with Jabez B. Bronson as post master.
 When the village was started it was first named York, but was renamed to Bronson by the Michigan legislature in 1837.
 The village was incorporated in 1866 and made a city in 1934.

 Bronson established a new City Charter in 1985.
 This charter established the Council-Manager form of government under which Bronson still operates.

 Government

-The City of Bronson is governed by a five-member City Council.
+The City of Bronson is governed by a five-member City Council, with an appointed City Manager.
 Members are elected at large by city residents in odd-year elections to either two or four-year terms.
 The Council elect, from among their members, a mayor and vice-mayor.
-Alicia Cole became mayor in January 2014 following the death of Tom Rissman, who had held the position since 2003.
-Cole is Rissman's eldest daughter.
-Larry McConn is the vice-mayor.

-The City Council appoints a clerk/treasurer to oversee official records, voting, the collection of taxes, and the depositing of all city funds.
-Karen A. Smith was appointed to this role in 1983.
-Smith also holds the post of assessor for the city.

-Charles Lillis of the firm Biringer, Hutchinson, Lillis, Bappert & Angell, PC serves as city attorney- a post he has held since 2011.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.37 sqmi, all land.

 The North Bronson Industrial Area Superfund Sites are a group of three United States Environmental Protection Agency Superfund sites: the former Bronson Reel Facility, the former L.A.
 Darling Facility, and the former Scott Fetzer Facility.